-The symptoms of measles generally appear about seven to 14 days after a person is infected.
+The symptoms of measles generally appear about seven to 14 days (up to 21 days) after a person is infected.

 The first symptoms are fever, tiredness, cough, runny nose, sore red eyes and feeling unwell.
 A few days later a rash appears.
 The rash starts on the face, spreads down to the body and lasts for 4-7 days.
 The rash is not itchy.